Corneal Desiccation: Edward S. Bennett, OD, MSEd, FAAO, FSLS

-Both lenses exhibited good centration and a lid attachment fitting relationship.
-The right lens decentered slightly nasally but exhibited good papillary coverage.
+Both dispensed corneal GP lenses exhibited good centration and a lid attachment fitting relationship.
+The right lens decentered slightly nasally but exhibited good pupillary coverage.
 The fluorescein pattern of both lenses exhibited slightly greater clearance inferiorly than laterally as a result of the mild with-the-rule astigmatism; however, overall, adequate edge clearance was present which was much less than with her previous lenses.

 AM was provided with a combination wetting/soaking (i.e., conditioning) solution accompanied by an abrasive daily cleaner to be used immediately upon lens removal at night and a liquid enzyme cleaner to be used once a week.
 She was also taught a new method of lens removal as a result of the lower edge clearance of the new lenses.
 The traditional method of using one finger at the lateral canthus and pulling temporally is often ineffective in dislodging larger, lower edge clearance designs which also tend to move less on the eye with the blink.
 She was instructed to use the middle finger of the opposite hand (as eye) to pin the upper lid against the eye and the middle finger of the same hand (as eye) to pin the lower lid against the eye.
 She was then instructed to pull the lids laterally and blink.